mehd-io/devcontainer-demo/README.md

 # Devcontainer demo (Python API)
+This repo serves as an example from a Blog post I wrote [here](https://medium.com/amboss/dockerize-your-development-environment-with-vs-code-cac9e7a60751).

-This is a simple demo using the powerful [Remote containers](https://code.visualstudio.com/docs/remote/containers) feature from VS Code to enable your full development environment containerized.
+Simple demo using the powerful [Remote containers](https://code.visualstudio.com/docs/remote/containers) feature from VS Code to enable your full development environment containerized.

 Requirements :
 * Docker